This course is Now Tuition Fee Free since 1st September 2018.

 All applicants must provide a copy of a current, clear National Police Check before commencing the clinical placement.
-Phillips Institute can apply for this on your behalf when you enrol, or you may provide a current copy.
-It will not be possible to start your placement until these checks are received.
+It will not be possible to start your placement until this check is received.

-In addition, some organisations will expect you to meet immunisation requirements prior to starting your placement.
+In addition, some organisations will expect you to meet immunisation requirements prior to starting your placement, for example, Influenza immunisation is commonly required for work in aged care, home care and disability services.
 Further information about these requirements will be given at orientation and induction.

-Many of our former students have continued their career with studies in Certificate IV in Ageing Support, Certificate IV in Leisure and Health, Certificate IV in Disability, or gone on to further studies in nursing and other allied health fields.
-A Certificate III in Individual Support can provide a terrific launching pad for your future health care career.
+Many of our former students have continued their career with studies in Certificate IV in Ageing Support, Certificate IV in Leisure and Health, Certificate IV in Disability, or gone on to further studies in Diploma of Nursing, a Bachelor degree in Nursing and other allied health fields.
+A Certificate III in Individual Support can provide a terrific launching pad for your future health care and/or community services career.

 Ready to get started?

 Get ready for your future aged care career – Call us on 1300 558837 or just click on the Apply Now button when you’re ready to apply.

 |CHCCCS015||Provide individualised support|